-|Pilgrimage Way||23 miles (37 km)||This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Site.|
+|Pilgrimage Way||23 miles (37 km)||This is a largely traffic free cycle ride or walk from Barking Abbey to Waltham Abbey via Three Mills, Limehouse Basin and the Olympic Park.|

 The route starts at Barking Abbey and heads through Plaistow and Mill Meads to the Limehouse Basin.
 This section follows a cycle track for most of the way and includes a stretch along the River Lea.

-From Limehouse the route turns north through Victoria Park and Hackney Marsh to Lea Bridge where you begin a section along a series of reservoirs including West Warwick Reservoir and Lockwood Reservoir.
+From Limehouse the route turns north through Victoria Park and Hackney Marshes to Lea Bridge where you begin a section along Tottenham Marshes and the Walthamstow Reservoirs which include West Warwick Reservoir and Lockwood Reservoir.
 The final section takes you through the lovely Lee Valley Park and along the River Lee Navigation Canal to the finish point at Waltham Abbey.
 View Full Details>>

-|Putney to Coulsdon||16 miles (25 km)||Follow NCN route 20 through south London on this easy ride.
+|Putney to Coulsdon||16 miles (25 km)||Follow National Cycle Route 20 through south London on this easy ride.
 The route starts in Wandsworth Park and heads along the Thames to Wandsworth.
 You'll then head south through Southfields and Earlsfield where you'll join the River Wandle.
 Here you join the cycle friendly Wandle Trail (mostly off road) through South Wimbledon, Morden and Carshalton.
-Highlights on the trail include Merton Abbey Mills and the lovely Morden Hall and Poulter Parks.
+Highlights on the trail include Merton Abbey Mills and the lovely Morden Hall Park and Poulter Park.
 The final on road section from Wallington takes you through the Oaks Park and Mayfield Lavender farm to the finish point at Coulsden rail station.
 View Full Details>>|

-|Putney to Greenwich||14 miles (23 km)||This route follows NCN route 4 and the River Thames from Putney to Greenwich.
+|Putney to Greenwich||14 miles (23 km)||This route follows National Cycle Route 4 and the River Thames from Putney to Greenwich.
 The ride starts on Putney Bridge and heads through Battersea to Westminster passing the Tate Gallery and the Houses of Parliament on the way.
 You then continue along the Thames to Bermondsey and Rotherhithe before finishing at the iconic Cutty Sark near Greenwich.
 View Full Details>>|